|As Featured In:|

 The Truth About Unstable Surface Training – This e-book is based on the results of my master’s thesis, which looked in-depth at the first study to ever examine a chronic unstable surface training intervention in the lower body of healthy, trained athletes.
 It is an absolute MUST READ for all trainers, coaches, and therapists – particularly because it provides dozens of practical applications and exercise progressions.

 Movement – This hardcover book from Gray Cook became an instant classic, in my eyes.
 It’s tremendously well-written and I highly recommend you check it out, as Gray’s contributions to the field of physical assessment and corrective exercises have been extensive.
-I’d highly recommend all his other products, too (especially Secrets of the Hip and Knee).
+I’d highly recommend all his other products, too.

 IYCA High School Strength Coach Certification – I was honored to contribute a chapter to this fantastic resource that I think will help a lot of high school athletes stay healthy and performing at high levels for many years to come.
 If you work with young athletes, it is a must-read!